How to be well: Embrace the sun.

 Studies suggest all you need is 15 minutes of sunlight a day for optimal vitamin D levels.
 That’s it.
 Set this number as your daily goal to start, and once you get the habit going, you’ll likely find yourself gravitating outside more often.

 This week, notice how your energy shifts when you are under the sun.
-Wake up 10 minutes earlier than usual and take a quick stroll before your day starts.
+Wake up 10 minutes earlier than usual and take a quick walk before your day starts.
 Instead of spending your lunch in the break room, take it outside for a midday serotonin boost.
 When you get home, watch the sunset and journal about the day.
 And remember: a cloudy day is still an opportunity to get some UV rays.

-If you love cannabinoids like we do—be sure to check out our rise products.
+If you love cannabinoids like we do — be sure to check out our Rise products.
 CBG feels like sunshine, so it's only natural you pair this wellness booster with your daily UV rays.

 Sources: